How to Grow a Tea Garden (And 10 Herbs to Plant)

 8. Catnip (Nepeta cataria) is a member of the mint family and has a lemon-mint flavor.
 Note: Pregnant women should avoid drinking catnip tea.

-9. Sunflower seed hulls can be blacked over a dry cast-iron frying pan and add to teas for a hearty flavoring.
-This was a favorite practice of Native Americans.
+9. Sunflower seed hulls can be blacked over a dry cast-iron frying pan and added to teas for a hearty flavoring.
+Native Americans loved this practice.

 How to Plant Herbs for Tea